Al-Quds Mosque

 The al-Quds Mosque (مسجد القدس; al-Quds-Moschee) was a Sunni Islam mosque, located in Hamburg, Germany.
 The mosque was opened in 1993 and operated until 2010 when it was shut down by German security officials.

 The mosque was known for preaching a radical form of Sunni Islam.
 The al-Quds Mosque was attended by some of the September 11 attackers including Mohamed Atta, Marwan al-Shehhi, Ramzi bin al-Shibh, and Ziad Jarrah who formed the Hamburg cell.

 History

 The mosque opened in 1993 and was run by the Taiba German-Arab Cultural Association.
 It occupied a three-story building near the Hamburg Hauptbahnhof rail station in a red-light district, in the St. Georg section of Hamburg.

-Unlike many other mosques in Hamburg which cater to the Persian and Turkish populations, al-Quds served Hamburg's smaller Arab population.
-Under the leadership of Imam Muhammad Fizazi (fr), the mosque preached a radical version of Sunni Islam.
-Other leaders at the mosque have included Sheik Azid al-Kirani.
+Unlike many other mosques in Hamburg which cater to the Turkish and Kurdish populations, al-Quds served Hamburg's smaller Arab population.
+Under the leadership of Imam Muhammad Fizazi (fr), the mosque preached a radical militant version of Sunni Islam.
+Other leaders at the mosque have included Sheikh Azid al-Kirani.